Park Chung Hee: North Korea

-On 21 January 1968, the 31-man Unit 124 of North Korean People's Army special forces commandos attempted to assassinate Park and nearly succeeded.
+On January 21, 1968, the 31-man Unit 124 of North Korean People's Army special forces commandos attempted to assassinate Park and nearly succeeded.
 They were stopped just 800 metres from the Blue House by a police patrol.
 A fire fight broke out and all but two of the North Koreans were killed or captured.
-In response to the assassination attempt, Park organized Unit 684, a group intended to assassinate Kim Il-Sung.
+In response to the assassination attempt, Park organized Unit 684, a group intended to assassinate Kim Il Sung.
 It was disbanded in 1971.

 Despite the hostility, negotiations were conducted between the North and South regarding reunification.
-On 4 July 1972 both countries released a joint statement specifying that reunification must be achieved internally with no reliance on external forces or outside interference, that the process must be achieved peacefully without the use of military force, and that all parties must promote national unity as a united people over any differences of ideological and political systems.
+On July 4, 1972, both countries released a joint statement specifying that reunification must be achieved internally with no reliance on external forces or outside interference, that the process must be achieved peacefully without the use of military force, and that all parties must promote national unity as a united people over any differences of ideological and political systems.
 The United States Department of State was not happy with these proposals and, following Park's assassination in 1979, they were quietly buried.

-On 15 August 1974, Park was delivering a speech in the National Theater in Seoul at the ceremony to celebrate the 29th anniversary of the ending of colonial rule when a man named Mun Se-gwang fired a gun at Park from the front row.
+On August 15, 1974, Park was delivering a speech in the National Theater in Seoul at the ceremony to celebrate the 29th anniversary of the ending of colonial rule when a man named Mun Se-gwang fired a gun at Park from the front row.
 The would-be assassin, who was a Japanese-born North Korean sympathizer, missed Park but a stray bullet struck his wife Yuk Young-soo (who died later that day) and others on the stage.
 Park continued his speech as his dying wife was carried off the stage.
 Mun was hanged in a Seoul prison four months later.
 On the first anniversary of his wife's death, Park wrote in his diary "I felt as though I had lost everything in the world.
 All things became a burden and I lost my courage and will.
 A year has passed since then.
 And during that year I have cried alone in secret too many times to count."

 Japan

-On 22 June 1965, the Park administration and the government of Japan signed the Treaty on Basic Relations Between Japan and the Republic of Korea, which normalized relations between Japan and South Korea for the first time.
+On June 22, 1965, the Park administration and the government of Japan under Eisaku Satō signed the Treaty on Basic Relations Between Japan and the Republic of Korea, which normalized relations between Japan and South Korea for the first time.
 Relations with Japan had previously not been officially established since Korea's decolonization and division at the end of World War II.